 What do the locations mentioned in the catalog mean?

 The Library uses the Library of Congress classification system to arrange its monograph collection and this system governs the location of material in the Library.
 It is an alphanumeric system that is used to arrange books in subject order.
-Most classification numbers consist of three lines:
+Most classification numbers consist of three parts:

 KF alphanumeric - indicates the general subject area 1500 whole number - indicates the specific subject area .W53 decimal - identifies the specific book